electron/electron/docs/tutorial/supported-platforms.md

 not guaranteed to run on all ARM platforms.

 The `mips64el` binary is built with toolchains provided by Loongson, and it is not guaranteed to run on all MIPS64 platforms.
+And currently all certificate related APIs are not working on `mips64el` builds.